Kritika-Panwar-151/kafka-simulator/README.md

 However, Kafka concepts like **partitions, offsets, and consumer lag are difficult to understand without visualization.**

 👉 This project was built to make Kafka **intuitive, visual, and easy to grasp**.

 ---

-## 📌 What is Kafka (in simple terms)?

-Kafka is a **distributed event streaming platform** that:
-- Stores data as a continuous stream of events
-- Allows multiple systems to read the same data independently
-- Scales horizontally to handle high throughput
-- Ensures durability and fault tolerance

----